ansible/ansible/rst/examples.rst

 very quickly.
 After the time limit (in seconds) runs out (``-B``), the process on the remote nodes will be terminated.

-Any module other than ``copy`` or ``template`` can be backgrounded.
-Typically you'll be backgrounding long-running shell commands or software upgrades only.  :doc:`playbooks` also support polling, and have a simplified syntax for this.
+Typically you'll be only be backgrounding long-running shell commands or software upgrades only.
+Backgrounding the copy module does not do a background file transfer.  :doc:`playbooks` also support polling, and have a simplified syntax for this.

 Limiting Selected Hosts
 ```````````````````````